Structure by Architecture: Structured Representations without Regularization: Introduction

 \subsection{Related Work}

-The most popular autoencoder based method is the Variational Autoencoder (VAE)~\cite{KinWel13} and the closely related $\beta$VAE~\cite{higgins2017beta}.
-These methods focus on matching the distribution in the latent space to a known prior distribution by regularizing the reconstruction training objective~\cite{locatello2020sober,zhou2020evaluating}.
-Although this structure is convenient for generative modeling and even tends to disentangle the latent space to some extent, it comes at the cost of somewhat blurry images due to posterior collapse and holes in the latent space ~\cite{locatello2018challenging,higgins2017beta,burgess2018understanding,kim2018disentangling,stuhmer2020independent}.
+The most popular autoencoder based method is the Variational Autoencoder (VAE)~\citep{KinWel13}, which has inspired the whole family of disentanglement focused methods including the $\beta$-VAE~\citep{higgins2017beta}, FactorVAE~\citep{kim2018disentangling} or the $\beta$-TCVAE~\citep{chen2018isolating}.
+These methods aim to match the latent distribution to a known prior distribution by regularizing the reconstruction training objective~\citep{locatello2020sober,zhou2020evaluating}.
+Although this structure is convenient for generative modeling and even tends to disentangle the latent space to some extent, it comes at the cost of somewhat blurry images due to posterior collapse and holes in the latent space.

-To mitigate the double-edged nature of VAEs, less aggressive regularization techniques have been proposed such as the Wasserstein Autoencoder (WAE), which focuses on the aggregate posterior~\cite{tolstikhin2017wasserstein}.
-Unfortunately, WAEs generally fail to produced a particularly meaningful or disentangled latent space~\cite{rubenstein2018latent}, unless weak supervision is available~\cite{han2021disentangled}.
+To mitigate the double-edged nature of VAEs~\citep{makhzani2017pixelgan,lin2022cascade}, less aggressive regularization techniques have been proposed such as the Wasserstein Autoencoder (WAE), which focuses on the aggregate posterior~\citep{tolstikhin2017wasserstein}.
+Unfortunately, WAEs generally fail to produce a particularly meaningful or disentangled latent space~\citep{rubenstein2018latent}, unless some supervision is available~\citep{han2021disentangled}.

-A more structured alternative is the Variational Ladder autoencoder (VLAE)~\cite{zhao2017learning} which separates the latent space into separate chunks each of which is processed at different levels of the encoder and decoder (called "rungs").
-Our proposed architecture takes inspiration from the VLAEs but crucially we do not use the variational regularization, and instead use a sampling method based on hybridization~\cite{besserve2018counterfactuals}.
-We also infuse the information from the latent variables using Str-Tfm layers (see section~\ref{sec:strc}) which are based on the Ada-IN layers from Style-GANs~\cite{karras2019style}, which significantly improves on the ladder rungs.
+Meanwhile, a complementary approach to carefully adjusting the training objective is designing a model architecture beyond the conventional feed-forward style to induce a hierarchy in the representation.
+For example, the variational ladder autoencoder (VLAE)~\citep{zhao2017learning} separates the latent space into separate chunks each of which is processed at different levels of the encoder and decoder (called ``rungs'').
+However, due to the regularization, VLAEs suffer from the same trade-offs as conventional VAEs.
+Further architectural improvements such as FiLM~\citep{perez2018film} or Ada-In layers~\citep{karras2019style} readily learn more complex relationships resulting in more expressive models.